Criminal Law and Procedure on the Multistate Bar Examination (MBE®)

 As with the homicide portion of the exam, questions about these other crimes are usually posed in the form of sample cases.
 To answer them correctly, focus on the elements of the crime.
 If an element is missing, the defendant cannot be convicted of the offense.

 Inchoate crimes are incomplete offenses.
-The MBE Criminal Law and Procedure bar exam asks three or four questions about these offenses.
-It is recommended studying the following topics if you want to ace this portion of the test:
+The MBE Criminal Law and Procedure section asks 3-4 questions about these offenses.
+Key topics to focus on include:

 • Types of inchoate offenses